wp-plugins/robo-gallery/readme.txt

 When you open gallery media manager you'll see there list of the gallery images.
 Click on some image and on the right side you'll see images options.
 Every gallery image have custom effect field where you can select different hover effect for every image of the gallery.

-= Where specify description of the gallery images? =

-When you open gallery settings inside you'll find images manager section.
-Images manager make you able to add/edit descriptions and titles of every gallery image

 = How to make shadow for the gallery thumbnails? =

 Shadows of the thumbnails you can customize in gallery settings.
 With gallery settings you can change size , color and position of the gallery thumbnails shadow